-Appendix 9 - Community Interest Company to Provide Catering and Toilet Facilities
+Appendix 9a - Potential Catering and Toilet Facilities on the Park

 Following a decision to invite expressions of interest for an external company to provide a facility in the park the Bramcote Hills Park Community Interest Company were chosen.
 They put together a very detailed submission detailing their vision as to how such a facility would work.
-Over the last 12 months the company have progressed their proposal as detailed below:
+Over the last 2 years the company have progressed their proposal as detailed below: